Calculating the cost of downtime to a business

 The goal is that the recovery plans don’t exceed the cost of downtime.

-The cost of downtime = lost revenue + ongoing costs
+Cost of downtime = lost revenue + ongoing costs

-As well as this, they can set maximum downtime goals.
+Businesses can set maximum downtime goals.

 Reduce business downtime with regular system backups

-As an example of what to prepare for, in case of a break-in, someone is required to inform the police.
+Another example, in case of a break-in, someone is required to inform the police.